Bhoomipatani/Portfolio-Website/README.md

 # 🌐 Bhoomi Patani | Portfolio Website

 Welcome to the source code for [bhoomipatani.netlify.app](https://bhoomipatani.netlify.app)!
-This portfolio website is designed to showcase my journey in computer science, highlighting my technical skills, projects, and professional experience in DevOps and full-stack development.
-Built with responsive design and smooth navigation, this website provides a comprehensive look at my background and accomplishments.
+This portfolio website showcases my journey in computer science, highlighting my technical skills, projects, and professional experience in DevOps and full-stack development.
+Built with a responsive design and smooth navigation, it provides a comprehensive look at my background and accomplishments.

 ## 🖥️ Live Demo